Free Auto Insurance Comparison

 Interesting fact: in 2014, Delaware drivers drove 14,802 miles.
 This is a little more than the national average for that year of 13,476 miles.

-The average Delaware resident must pay about $1,300 a year for minimum coverage.
+The average Delaware resident must pay about $1,300 a year for minimum auto insurance coverage.
 That’s a lot of dough to be throwing around!

-Before you get magically whisked away to Delaware, sit down and skim through everything you need to know about car insurance in Delaware.
+Before you get magically whisked away to Delaware, sit down and skim through everything you need to know about auto insurance in Delaware.

 Get started comparing auto insurance rates today.
 Enter your ZIP code above to get started.